boriswillis/UnrealFor310/README.md

 Game Design Project Repository
 This repository contains an Unreal Engine project for my Digital Game Design class, showcasing various interactive elements and mechanics.
-The goal is to build and update a comprehensive demo environment that includes functionality across landscapes, materials, physics, lighting, audio, and more.
+The goal is to build and update a comprehensive demo environment with functionality across landscapes, materials, physics, lighting, audio, and more.

 Features
 Environment and Visual Elements
-Landscape: A simple scuplted environment without custom a material.
+Landscape: A simple sculpted environment without a custom material.
 Materials: Examples of different materials with varied properties, including reflective, emissive, and various other surfaces.
 Lighting: Static and dynamic lighting, with functional light setups for atmosphere and immersion.
 Light Function: Dynamic effects to create light flicker.

 Interactive Elements and Mechanics
 Puzzles: Engaging puzzles that test player interactions within the environment.
-Triggering Lights: Light-based feedback triggered by player actions, contributing to a dynamic environment.
-Audio: Integrated soundscapes, music, and effects that react to in-game events.
-Animation and Video: Character animations and video sequences integrated for enhanced storytelling.
+Triggering: Elements such as audio, lights, particles, materials, physics, etc.

 Gameplay Mechanics
 Physics: Interactive physics objects that respond to player and environmental influences.